-First, it's important to be honest: it's rarely smooth or easy being a mom to two young kids as well as managing a startup.
-If I ever manage to make it look easy to do both, it's because
+First, it's important to be honest: It's rarely smooth or easy being a mom to two young kids as well as managing a startup.
+If I ever manage to make it look easy to do both, it's because:

-So here are a few of the things I do that allow me to maximize my time so my startup can be successful while still being the mom I want to be:
+So here are a few of the things that I do that personally allow me to maximize my time so my startup can be as successful as possible, while I am still able to continue being the mom I want to be for my children.

 It's possible that I never fully recovered from "pregnancy brain," so I write everything down.
 Evernote is my savior.
 Every time I create a new note, I drop in lots of keywords so that later, when I'm searching for the note, I can find it.

 Writing everything down helps me to keep track of what I need to get done for the day, week or even the month.
 I am able to refer to my notes whenever I am feeling scatterbrained, and I don't have to worry about ever forgetting anything, so long as it gets written down in those notes.
 I can also prioritize my to-do list so that I know what really needs to get done first, and I can tackle my list in that order.

 Four words: color-coded Google Calendar.

 I schedule everything.
 Time with my kids.
 Time for yoga.
 Time to work.
 I even build out my calendar with specific work tasks — so I know what my hours are meant to accomplish.